comsenseuw/Debugging/README.md

 A : First, fix the data by adding newline='' in the f variable to prevent blank lines.
 Then, swap the result index in plot() and update the x, y labels.
 Finally, convert the result values from strings to float using np.array(results, dtype=float).

 ## EXERCISE 4
-### ❓ Changing the batch_size from 32 to 64 triggers the structural bug
+### 🤔 Changing the batch_size from 32 to 64 triggers the structural bug.
-A :
+A : True, because the target size and input size is different and return missmatch
-### 🤔 Can you also spot the cosmetic bug?
+### ❓ Can you also spot the cosmetic bug?
 A :